 Creating community in an online environment can be challenging, schools are encouraging students to push past their comfort zones and engage in online activities that will help them build relationships with their peers, professors, and classmates.
 Distance learning has given way to an increased focus on the mental and emotional security and health of both students and teachers.
 Telehealth opportunities have become a virtual lifeboat for many students who desire that extra boost of support.

 In many ways, telehealth surpasses traditional doctors’ visits regarding access, timeliness, and ease.
-A couple of quick clicks on a site like TimelyMD and you can get connected to a medical professional that suits your needs quicker than you can brew a cup of coffee.
+A couple of quick clicks on a site like TimelyMD and you can get connected to a medical professional that suits your needs quicker than you can brew a cup of coffee (here’s a quick guide from Cuppabean on how to make one).
 Not only do these sites offer appointment style support but they also have blog-style resources in a variety of topics that you can use as a guide to navigating almost any issue related to your health.

 Perhaps the biggest advantage that telehealth has created for students is lifting the veil on the fact that mental health is linked to a successful collegiate experience.
 And that many students struggle silently to navigate their feelings and emotions during this time due to the hesitation of publicly acknowledging their struggles.
 Online help means that so long as you have access to the internet, you have access to help.
 Removing any layer of embarrassment or hesitation from the process of seeking out assistance can give cautious students the push they need to advocate for their own mental wellbeing.